Girvan: Prehistory and archaeology

 The earliest evidence of human habitation in the Girvan area dates to the Mesolithic.

 Between 1996 and 1998, archaeological investigations were undertaken by GUARD archaeology (then part of the University of Glasgow) as part of an expansion of the William Grant & Sons distillery.
-This work discovered several burnt mounds that dated to the later third millennium/early second millennium BC and a Iron Age trackway.
-They also discovered a Medieval moated enclosure, which is a house or compound surrounded by a moat.
+This work discovered several burnt mounds that dated to the later third millennium/early second millennium BC and an Iron Age trackway.
+They also discovered a medieval moated enclosure, which is a house or compound surrounded by a moat.
 These are usually the homes of minor aristocracy but are rare in Scotland (of the roughly 5400 known from mainland Britain, only ~120 are in Scotland).
 It is surmised that it might have belong to the Bruce family group, either a relative or a supporter and that it was likely that the house would have been known to Robert the Bruce, as he was born at Turnberry.